Harmelodic/harmelodic.github.io/docs/software-engineering/philosophy-and-practices/alignment.md

 Alignment is a term to describe how aligned people are in organisations with regard to their [values and principles](values-and-principles.md), whatever those may be.

+Alignment can be:

+- Used as the balance point between [autonomy and supervision](./organisational-operations/autonomy-vs-supervision.md)
+- Created and maintained via leadership, management, good decision-making processes and onboarding.
+- Analysed by viewing level of consensus / harmony on "what do we value", "what are the problems" and "what are the agreed solutions to those problems".

 ## Importance of alignment

 When people have the same information, but their opinions differ on what is the right way forward, it is usually